sheema-shamil/Quiz-game-python/README.md

 * indicates when the answers is incorrect.

 ## Installation
-To run this program use
+To run this program

+Go to your terminal and run

 `python Quiz_game.py`